tpascarella/sr50/docs/investing/gold.md

 - Governments can't print more gold.
 - Anonymous.
-- Highly liquid (assuming you buy high quality bars).
+- Highly liquid if you buy good bars.

 :::

 :::danger Disadvantages

 - Divisibility is difficulty.
-- Heavy to transport.
+- Heavy & cumbersome to transport.
-- Impractical to store at your home.

 :::